UniMath/agda-unimath/FILE-CONVENTIONS.md

 ### Imports block

-After the module declaration, include an Agda code block of all non-public module imports starting with `<details><summary>Imports</summary>` and ending with `</details>`.
+After the module declaration, include an Agda code block of all nonpublic module imports starting with `<details><summary>Imports</summary>` and ending with `</details>`.
 This block should only contain module imports and there should have no further import statements after it.
 In the rendered markdown, the contents of this block will be hidden by default, but can be revealed by clicking on _Imports_.